Claude Code Professional Guide: Mastering the CLI for Senior Devs (2026)

 3. “Plan only” mode

-• Claude doesn't modify anything: just analyzes, reads, and proposes changes.
+• Claude modifies nothing: only analyzes, reads, and proposes changes.

 • Perfect for auditing a codebase without touching a line.